| ETHIOPIAN REALITY: QUO

 very least they could do is to write their moronic ideas in correct

+grammar and in proper sentence structure.
 I have also read few individuals� writings

 still simmering on my criticism of Emperors Tewodros and Menilik II